abarker/abarker.github.io/content/understanding_python_imports.rst

 1. The directory containing the script file is automatically inserted to `sys.path[0]` when the script is run by the Python interpreter.
-The absolute directory path is always added.
-The current working directory, in the shell or in Python, has no effect on this.
+The absolute directory path is always added; the current working directory, in the shell or in Python, has no effect on this.

 2. The `__name__` attribute of the script's module is always set to